ctsrc/toy_transaction_engine/README.md

 As a consequence of our assumption that withdrawals cannot be disputed, we can "forget" the withdrawal transaction as soon as we have processed it.

+If a withdrawal attempts to withdraw more than the available amount, then we return an error indicating that this is not allowed.

+If the account is currently frozen then we return an error indicating this.

 #### Deposits

 We need to remember deposits for a while -- potentially "forever" -- as they could